wimmers/pensieve/tutorial/Done!.md

 - refresh

 ## Using the app
+If you are ready to use the app seriously, do the following:
+- Create a folder for your notes
+- Run `python3 api.py <path-to-your-notes-folder>`
+- As the app is in a very early stage of development, I strongly recommend to put your notes under some kind of version control or backup/synchronization solution.

 ## Known problems/feedback
-You can find a list of known problems here.
+You can find a list of known problems [here](Known problems.md).

 To report any problems or to provide feedback, you can:
 - open an issue on [Github](https://github.com/wimmers/pensieve/issues)
 - or drop me an email: `wimmers <at> in.tum.de`